Hang tight while our team sends over the feature comparison report!

 As much as you don’t want your subscribers to leave, making cancellations difficult for them is a really bad idea.

-Brands usually hesitate from giving customers too much power in the portal thinking that customers might cancel.
+Subscription businesses usually hesitate to give customers too much power in the portal thinking that customers might cancel.

 But if somebody has to cancel, they can anyways do it after the delivery and ask for a refund.